clap-rs/clap/.github/ISSUE_TEMPLATE/feature_request.md

 Also, please follow your explanation with a snippet of code, if applicable.

+**If a project of yours is blocked on this feature, please, mention it explicitely.**

 ### Describe the solution you'd like

 Please explain what the wanted solution should look like.
 You **strongly encouraged** to attach a snippet of (pseudo)code.